Skip to main content

 Eni’s position on biomass

-The rules we follow meet sustainability standards
+The rules we follow meet high sustainability standards

 • do not lead to a change in the use of the soil such as to cause its impoverishment or potentially hinder it by adopting good agronomic practices